Fire and rescue services

 More information:

-Violence, threats, extortion, eviction and arbitrary arrest of LGBTIQ+ people occur.
-LGBTIQ+ travellers should consider travel plans and personal security carefully.
+Violence, threats, extortion, eviction and arbitrary arrest of LGBTQIA+ people occur, and the debate around an anti-LGBTI bill has increased these risks to the LBGTQIA+ community.
+LGBTQIA+ travellers should consider travel plans and personal security carefully.

 More information: